aabbtree77/twinpeekz2/README.md

 * Naked imports are not a problem at all with Nim, paradoxically.
 You get into definitions with the right tools instantly (I use [alaviss/nim.nvim](https://github.com/alaviss/nim.nvim)), and the code becomes readable and terse without those package namespaces.

 * Nim's "include" makes the compiler barf about duplication while "import" is demanding w.r.t. the manual markings of visibility.
 Function definition order within a file matters.
-Go made me think less about these things.
+Go made me think less about these matters.

-* Programming desktop 3D revolves around some big libs which become language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL, GLSL...
-The elephant in the room is OpenGL, not C++.
+* Programming desktop 3D revolves around some big libs which become rather language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL, GLSL...

 * A punch line is still missing with this code, but it is a start.

 * Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
 The productivity is on par with Go or even better.
 The case with **allocCStringArray** stated above favours Nim over Go/Ada/Zig/Rust.

-* Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, but I would not push Go in 3D.
+* Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, but I would no longer push Go in 3D.
+Go is a new Erlang.